cdktf/cdktf-provider-nomad/docs/dataNomadAllocations.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/nomad/2.1.1/docs/data-sources/allocations#id DataNomadAllocations#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/nomad/2.2.0/docs/data-sources/allocations#id DataNomadAllocations#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `namespace`<sup>Optional</sup> <a name="namespace" id="@cdktf/provider-nomad.dataNomadAllocations.DataNomadAllocations.Initializer.parameter.namespace"></a>

+- *Type:* str

+Specifies the namespace to search for allocations in.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/nomad/2.2.0/docs/data-sources/allocations#namespace DataNomadAllocations#namespace}

 ---